Storm Drain Rangers Program

 In hands-on investigations, you and your students will:

-- Create a 3-D model of the bay estuary ecosystem;
+- Create a three-dimensional model of the bay estuary ecosystem

-- Conduct a neighborhood storm drain pollution survey and clean-up; and
+- Conduct a neighborhood storm drain pollution survey and trash clean-up

 - Lead a School-Wide Assembly on the importance of keeping the environment free of litter.

 - Educating their families and making a pledge together to reduce storm drain pollution

 - Becoming an active leader in reducing waste and litter in their school communities.

 “I know one person who stopped littering because of the Storm Drain Rangers program.
 That person is me!”